msztolcman/ff/README.md

 If you need to search files by their contents, *or* search for their contents, please look at [ack](https://github.com/petdance/ack2) or [pss](https://github.com/eliben/pss).
 These are better suited for this kind of task.

+If you like this tool, just [say thanks](https://saythanks.io/to/msztolcman).

 Current stable version
 ----------------------